avakiai/expra_winter2021-2022/_sources/course_overview.md

 * Submit a 10-page **demo report** in APA format (in pods), due by Dec.
 3rd
 * Prepare a **scientific poster** showcasing the results of your experiment (in pods)

-However, your grade will be based on the **final project report**: 15 pages in APA format (individually), due by Feb.
-24th, 2022
+However, your grade will be based on the **final project report**: 15 pages in APA format (individually), due by March 10th, 2022

 #### Coding Troubleshooting